kenlasko/k8s/README.md

 ### Cloud Cluster
 This cluster is hosted on a single node in [Oracle Cloud](https://cloud.oracle.com) and is used as a disaster-recovery solution for my home cluster.
 It replicates the function of some critical services:
 * MariaDB
+* PostgreSQL
 * AdGuard Home
 * VaultWarden
 * UCDialplans website

+The MariaDB/PostgreSQL servers are live replicas of the home-based servers.
 Most of the services are in warm-standby mode.
 AdGuard Home is the only actively used service for when I am away from home as it responds to requests from *.dns.ucdialplans.com.
 However, it is very lightly used, since my phone is usually connected to home via Wireguard.

 The Oracle Cloud image is not available on Oracle Cloud but can be built by [following these procedures](#oracle-cloud-talos-node-prep).